lamarquise/printf/README.md

 This may be one of the most refined functions i have ever writen....

+ft list add() exists to facilitate the freeing of the new pfelem in the case of error, it breaks up the creation of a new pfelem from str to elem, and the transfering of that elem to the lst with append lst.

+ft listify not spec():
+Does a little math and securely adds everything that isn't a spec to the pflist.
+Returns -1 because ft printf works better if recieves -1 as error value.

+In case of Error:
+lst if freed in ft printf(), str is freed in parsing HQ, tmp exists only in listify and is freed there, s exist as a proxy for tmp or str and is freed one above, so either in listify or HQ depending on where it was called.

 #### Spec Parsing
 Spec parsing mostly outsources work but it serves as a main switch or junction.
 First it initialized the param structure type variable, next it calls the flag